jac11/RSA_GENKEY/README.md

        * The RSA_GENKEY with hidden the Key For Decrypt the Meaasge auto with Message
        * output  Image "PNG" exsstion
        * user he specifies the path mssage and specifies the Image path
-       * if you will you Symmetric Key you will specifies the key User will use For Encrypt
+       * if User will use  same Key shuode  specifies the key  For Encrypt
+       * Keep  Put Of The Keys "PRIEVATE AND PUBLIC" aT Same One Folder so The Tool Can Dedecit The Encrypt Key abd  Decrypt Key
-       * ### Command Image
+       * ### Hidden Message in Image Generate Keu
           * rsa_alg.py --image "Image Path" --message "Message Path" --encyrpt --hidden "--base46 or --hex"
           * rsa_alg.py --image Image.jpeg --message Cryto --encyrpt --hidden "--base46 or --hex"
           *  rsa_alg.py -I Image.jpeg -M Cryto -E -H " -B or -H"
+       * ### Hidden Message in Image wite specifies Keys "Private or Public"